 Retail stores are among of the last places where tobacco companies can expose kids to their promotions.
 Consequently, tobacco companies spend billions of dollars each year on promoting their deadly products at the point of sale.
 This is done by providing cash incentives to retailers so they can control the dominant display space in retail stores.
 It is not a mistake that most tobacco product promotion is found around the cash register, sometimes referred to within the industry as the “goal post” because it is the one place in the store where everyone must go.
 Tobacco companies invest a lot at these locations in creating so-called “power walls,” the large, visually appealing displays of products intended to attract the interest of customers.

 “This type of promotion gives people the impression that tobacco products are just like any other consumer product, which of course is not true.
-Tobacco promotions target and attract shoppers at the right place and the right time and have a direct impact on sales by encouraging impulse buying,” noted K. Michael Cummings, PhD, Chair of the Department of Health Behavior at Roswell Park Cancer Institute.
+Tobacco promotions target and attract shoppers at the right place and the right time and have a direct impact on sales by encouraging impulse buying,” noted K. Michael Cummings, PhD, Chair of the Department of Health Behavior at Roswell Park Comprehensive Cancer Center.
 “Tobacco companies will continue to focus their efforts at retail outlets unless we adopt and enforce rules for responsible marketing as Councilman Demone Smith has proposed in the Responsible Tobacco Retailing Act.”

 “These surveys demonstrate clearly how pervasive tobacco promotion is throughout the Buffalo area.
 The siren’s song of tobacco promotions is a lure many young people can’t ignore.
 Reducing tobacco promotion in retail stores is essential if we are going to diminish the economic and health harms of tobacco use,” continued Anthony Billoni, Director of the Erie-Niagara Tobacco-Free Coalition.